Why should girls participate in the Girl Scout Cookie Program?

 delivered by a girl.
 In 2018, GSGLA opted in to participate.

-Card, customers are able to place cookie orders online and have their
+Customers will be able to place cookie orders online and have their

 items shipped directly to them (for an extra fee).